Dynamic stabilizer: Short head of Biceps Brachii (not highlighted in illustration)

 Keep your body straight.
 Do not allow your belly to sag, and do not arch your back as you descend.

 The stability ball doesn’t just serve to elevate your legs.
 The unstable surface of the ball forces the recruitment of more stabilizer muscles, especially in your core, making it the best option for elevating your legs.
-If you don’t have a stability ball, you can of course just use a bench or any other elevated surface.
+If you don’t have a stability ball, you can of course just use a bench, an empty wall, or any other elevated surface.

 Keeping your elbows slightly tucked in will reduce the pressure on your shoulder joints.